 Probiotics May Fight Off Bad Bacteria In Your Gut

-Studies like this one show that probiotics may help prevent SIBO which is an overgrowth of bacteria in the small colon.
+Meta-analysis has shown that probiotics may help prevent SIBO which is an overgrowth of bacteria in the small colon.
 This is good because bad bacteria in the microbiome can contribute to inflammation which then can contribute to Leaky Gut syndrome.

 Probiotics Could Strengthen The Mucosal Barrier